Let’s be honest: When you’re running a small business, marketing can often fall by the wayside.

 This may have worked up until now, but it’s not a reliable or consistent approach to growing your business.

 To make your bottom-line goals a reality and attract new customers to your business on a predictable basis, you’ll need to incorporate marketing campaigns into your ongoing marketing efforts.
+It may sound daunting, but we’ve broken the process into these seven steps that clearly outline how to launch a marketing campaign from start to finish.

 What is a Marketing Campaign?